Aldabra TortoiseGeochelone gigantea

 Aldabra tortoises are herbivores and feed on leaves, grasses, fruit, and flowers.

 Habitat & Range

 Grasslands, mangrove swamps, and coastal dunes of the Aldabra Atoll in the Seychelles, located north of Madagascar

-- Aldabra tortoises are the world’s second largest tortoise and some males reach 550 lbs.
-The largest species is the Galapagos tortoise.
+- Aldabra tortoises are the world’s second largest tortoise species, and some males reach 550 lbs in weight.
+The largest species of tortoise is the Galapagos tortoise.

-- Wild aldabras live on a group of islands called the Aldabra Atoll, and prefer grasslands and coastal dunes.
-These large tortoises are very strong and are capable of knocking down small trees to find leaves to eat.
+- These large tortoises are very strong and can knock down small trees to find leaves to eat.
 When they do this, they create pathways for other animals.